AdobeDocs/magento-learn.en/help/overview.md

 # Overview {#overview}

-A collection of videos and tutorials for Adobe Magento Commerce is a leading e-commerce platform.
-This user guide contains videos and tutorials on the many features and capabilities of Adobe Magento Commerce.
+This is a collection of videos and tutorials for Adobe Magento Commerce, a leading e-commerce platform.

 These basic resources include video series providing a high-level view of topics, and individual videos targeting specific tasks and processes.
 You will find helpful content for backend developers, frontend developers, system administrators, support teams, project managers, and decision-makers.